In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 To figure your deduction in any subsequent year, you start with the adjusted issue price.
 To get the adjusted issue price,

 add to the issue price figured in Year 1 any OID previously deducted.
-Then follow steps (2) and (3) above.
+Then follow steps (2) and (3), earlier.

 |Plus: Points (OID) deducted